ridhamsonani-148/Boys-Town-Hotline-QA_3/README.md

 2. The system automatically:
    - Transcribes the audio using Call Analytics and saves to `transcripts/analytics/`
    - Formats the transcript to extract just the summary and conversation, saving to `transcripts/formatted/`
-   - Analyzes the transcript against Boys Town's QA rubric using AWS Bedrock (Amazon Nova Lite) and stores results in `results/`
+   - Analyzes the transcript against Boys Town's QA rubric using AWS Bedrock (Amazon Nova Lite) and stores results in `results/llmOutput/`
+   - Aggregates scores by category and calculates final scores, saving to `results/`

 ## Deployment Instructions